nuthanc/angular_course/forms-td-start/README.md

 * For getting access to the individual controls, we can add a Local Reference and assign ngModel
   * This is similar to what we did to form(Form Directive of Angular does this)
   * ngModel exposes some additional info about the control it creates by accessing ngModel

+### TD Set Default Values with ngModel Property Binding

+* For providing default values, we can add Property Binding to ngModel and provide a value
+* This will add value to the control in the background by Angular